muaz-khan/WebRTC-Experiment/RecordRTC/README.md

 RecordRTC uses WebAudio API for stereo-audio recording.
 AFAIK, WebAudio is not supported on android chrome releases, yet.

+Firefox merely supports audio-recording on Android devices.

 ## Stereo or Mono?

 Audio recording fails for `mono` audio.
 So, try `stereo` audio only.

+MediaRecorder API (in Firefox) seems using mono-audio-recording instead.

 ## Possible issues/failures:

+**This section applies only to StereoAudioRecorder:**

 Do you know "RecordRTC" fails recording audio because following conditions fails: